 Mobile skimmer pumps were used to remove LNAPL floating on the groundwater beginning in 1996.
-In 1999, permanent remediation systems were installed at the DSCP and the former Passyunk Homes.
+In 1999, permanent remediation systems were installed at the former DSCP and the former Passyunk Homes.

-In 2005, a vacuum-enhanced skimming (VES) system was installed to increase the LNAPL recovery rates.
-Petroleum vapors were collected by the VES system and destroyed via thermal oxidizers located at the treatment system building.
+In 2005, a vacuum-enhanced skimming (VES) system was completed.
+The VES system generates pressure within the recovery well to increase LNAPL recovery rates.
+Petroleum vapors generated through this process are collected by the system and destroyed via thermal oxidizers located at the treatment system building.
 Operations are regulated by a current air emission permit with the City of Philadelphia.

-The original skimming system, which began operations in 1996, incorporated 18 recovery wells.
-The VES configuration enables the recovery of LNAPL from up to 46 recovery wells.
-Today, many recovery wells no longer contain recoverable LNAPL since the plume has drastically shrunk over time.
+The skimming system, which began operations in 1996, was capable of removing LNAPL from 18 recovery wells.
+The VES configuration enables the recovery of LNAPL from up to 46 recovery wells (Note: not all of these recovery wells contain recoverable LNAPL as the extent of product has reduced over time).

-In 2011, an optimization study of the remediation strategy was conducted.
-In 2012, soil vapor extraction (SVE) was added to the VES system, and recovery improved significantly.
-The VES system was later expanded in 2014, and additional recovery wells were installed to capture LNAPL from less easily accessible zones of the shallow aquifer.
+In 2011, an optimization study assessed the remediation strategy to determine if a more effective configuration could be used to recover LNAPL.
+Findings from this study were implemented in 2012, and LNAPL recovery as soil vapor extraction (SVE) using the VES system improved significantly.
+The VES system was later expanded in 2014.
+Additional recovery wells were installed to capture LNAPL from less easily accessible zones of the shallow aquifer.
+The technical team continues to optimize remediation efforts.

-In 2019, a six-month biovent and biosparge (BV/BS) pilot study was conducted.
+In 2019, a biovent and biosparge (BV/BS) pilot study started.
 The BV/BS injects oxygen into the subsurface to accelerate the process of LNAPL biodegradation.
 The oxygen stimulates microorganisms in the subsurface soil to naturally break down LNAPL.
-Several positive changes observed during the pilot study continue today.
+The BV/BS pilot study was conducted for an initial 6 months (March 6, 2019 through September 5, 2019).
+Several positive changes were observed during the study; however, more information is needed to assess the effectiveness of the technology.
 The BV-BS system continues to operate and is evaluated regularly.